gwu-libraries/python-camp/textbook/guidelines.md

   - For instance, a team of four _may_ prefer to work on the larger coding problems in pairs, to facilitate sharing screens.
   - Or the team may decide to give everyone a chance to try the problem individually before comparing their proposed solutions.

 Finding what works best for your team is part of the process of teamwork.
-And your Python Camp instructors/facilitators are there to help!
+And your Python Camp facilitators are there to help!

 But whatever method(s) you choose, **please ensure that everyone on the team has a chance to enter the team's solution into their own notebook.** Besides practicing Python syntax, by keeping your notebook up to date you will create a useful artefact you can refer to later.